-Electronic Production and Design is a capped major with a separate application process.
+Electronic production and design is a capped major with a separate application process.
 Each student completes an application form, submits an essay and CD with original music, and interviews with the chair or a full-time faculty member.
 The chair and full-time faculty have a selections meeting following the conclusion of all interviews.
-Acoustics (LMSC-208 or -209) must be taken prior to the first courses in the major.
+Acoustics (LMSC-208 or LMSC-209) must be taken prior to the first courses in the major.

-Upon completion of a major in electronic production and design, a student will:
+Upon completion of a major in electronic production and design, students will:

 - Synthesize a historical perspective on electronic instrument innovation and design, musical literature, and pioneers in the field.